The art of BART: Minimax optimality over nonhomogeneous smoothness in high dimension: Approximating the True Function

-\subsubsection{Fixed design points}
+\subsubsection{Fixed Design Points}

 Now we focus on a fixed design regression setup, where observed covariate values are readily available.
-Using fixed design points is particularly appealing in that \ref{lmm0:emp1} of Theorem~\ref{thm:approx2} (coupled with this split-net) gives an approximation error relative to the empirical probability measure as soon as it is suitably regular.
+In this case, using fixed design points is particularly appealing in that \ref{lmm0:emp1} of Theorem~\ref{thm:approx2} (coupled with this split-net) gives an approximation error relative to the empirical probability measure as soon as it is suitably regular (the assertion does not require a further bound on $c_n$).
 The strategy is conventional in the literature of Bayesian CART and BART \citep{chipman1998bayesian,denison1998bayesian,chipman2010bart}.